|Index|SAP Edge Integration Cell on SUSE

 To verify the installation, run the following command:

-For convenience, the kubectl binary can be added to the $PATH and the given kubeconfig can be set via an environment variable:
+For convenience, you can add the kubectl binary to the $PATH and set the specified kubeconfig via an environment variable:

-To install Rancher Prime and some of its required components, you need to use Helm.
+To install SUSE Rancher Prime and some of its required components, you need to use Helm.

 One way to install Helm is to run: